hooyao/Docker-SSR/README.md

-#Check bransh ss and ssr
+#Check branch ss or ssr based on your needs